 Our Values

-This message aims to clearly explain Hacking the Workforce's main principles to all our stakeholders, including corporate partners.
-We believe embracing these principles is essential for creating diverse and inclusive workplaces.
-We envision a tech industry where everyone, regardless of background, feels empowered, well represented, and has full agency, from intern to CEO.
+This message outlines the core principles of Hacking the Workforce for all our stakeholders, including corporate partners.
+We believe that following these principles will help create diverse and inclusive workplaces.
+We envision a tech industry where everyone feels empowered and represented, from interns to CEOs.

-Our goal is to provide a safe and welcoming environment, especially for underrepresented groups, promoting a sense of belonging and equal opportunity.
-We hold a deep respect for all individuals and reject any form of discrimination.
-True inclusion requires strong support for everyone within organizations and the wider community.
+Our aim is to ensure a safe and welcoming environment, especially for underrepresented groups, so they feel they belong and have equal opportunities.
+We respect everyone and do not tolerate discrimination.
+True inclusion means supporting everyone in organizations and the larger community.

 We prioritize safe and private community spaces and respect our members' privacy; we will not share personal or sensitive information with outsiders or disclose private conversations.